-The data combination assessment procedures that we will use to determine whether a new data set should be combined with an existing data set are based upon use of the Student's t-test.
+The data combination assessment procedures that we would use to determine whether a new data set should be combined with an existing data set are based upon use of the Student's t-test.
+For this analysis, we use a two-tailed test rather than a one-tailed test.
+The EPA uses the following steps to determine if it is appropriate to combine new data with existing data: